meghana2343/ADS-Project/README.md

 # ADS-Project
-its all about visualization report
+it is all about visualization report.